jgu1989/UdacityDataAnalystNanodegree/5_Communicate_Data_Findings/README.md

 - The child's performance in math is better when parents both have higher qualifications, but there is an anomaly when parents have the highest qualifications.
 - The child performs the best when both father and mother have full-time job, and the worst when neither is working.

+## Usage

+The full dataset 2.75 GB, and loading it is time consuming.
+Run pisa.ipynb first so that only the columns of interest will be saved to small csv files. slides.ipynb will then load only these small csv files instead of the full dataset.